rhettb253/mlh/README.md

 - start: Run the application in development mode.
 - build: Build the application for production.
 - test: Run tests using the Jest testing framework.

-### Application Overview

-Mallory Layne Homes is a real estate application with the following key features:

-#### Home Page:

-- Quick bio
-- Contact Form

-#### Previous Transactions

-- List of previous properties sold/bought

-#### About Page

-- Information about the real estate agent.

 Feel free to explore the application, and don't hesitate to reach out if you have any questions or feedback!